 The adviser outreach program is designed to help journalism teachers and their students develop sufficient skills necessary for producing student media and to connect them to a larger network in the form of a professional learning community with veteran journalism teachers and their students.

 How it works:

 Teachers will apply in the spring, and those selected will undergo two introductory sessions online at a convenient spring or summer time to establish goals and develop a relationship with the trainers.
-During the fall training, students and teachers will benefit from direct instruction, hands-on practice and personal guidance from all three teacher-trainers.
+During the fall training, students and teachers will benefit from direct instruction, hands-on practice and personal guidance from teacher-trainers.
 The focus will be reporting/writing, law and ethics, visual presentation and leadership.
 As part of the training, each school will set up a news website hosted by and funded by School Newspapers Online.

 During the same week as the customized training, participants will be part of a free Saturday workshop at their school hosted by JEA/NSPA and open to all scholastic media programs within driving distance.
 In addition to breakout sessions, the workshop will include activities designed to form or strengthen local connections and professional learning communities.

 After the classroom training and Saturday workshop, participants will collaborate as part of an ongoing professional learning community with the teacher-trainers and their students for the rest of the school year and for one year afterward in order to continue the adviser support, measure progress and provide ongoing feedback.